isomerpages/pa-law/_history/2023/Webinar Speakers & Moderators.md

 ### LIM LIYEN
 <img src="/images/SPEAKERS%20LAW2023/lim%20liyen.png" style="width:250px !important;">

-As a volunteer at Pro Bono SG since October 2017, Liyen has assisted in the development of content and has moderated legal webinars on a variety of topics.
-It is a project she greatly enjoys being a part of.
+Liyen has volunteered at Pro Bono SG from 2017, where she helped develop content for our law awareness webinars on a variety of topics, and was a moderater for several of them.&nbsp; It is a project she greatly enjoys being a part of.
 Liyen was called to the Singapore bar in 2000.
-She practiced as a corporate/commercial lawyer for about 3 years before joining Siemens Pte Ltd as in-house legal counsel.
-She has two teenage children.
+She joined Pro Bono SG’s Outreach department in October 2023 and looks forward to learning and contributing to the programme

 ### MARGARET YEOW